kishan-ramesh/free-online-chat/README.md

 Credit goes to https://www.youtube.com/watch?v=KrGfq0vXEkc&t=908s for js coding.
 Enjoy my free chatting application here is the link www.freeonlinechat.tk.

-Here is the link to set up google firebase so that the chats can be visible to all at the same time.
+Here is the link to set up google firebase so that the chats can be visible to all at the same time.This video is also included in the files.

 www.freeonlinechat.tk/free-online-chat-video.mp4 please wait video will take some time to load.